 Schools may have accounts for budget share purposes, which are in the name of the school rather than the LA.
 If a school has such an account the mandate should provide that the LA is the owner of the funds in the account; that it is entitled to receive statements; and that it can take control of the account if the school's right to a delegated budget is suspended by the LA.

-Schools may opt to hold a bank account for budget share purposes which is in the name of the school rather than the LA.
 Arrangements may be negotiated with certain banks whereby the accounts are in the name of the LA but specific to each school, such arrangements will be offered to schools.